Our advice on costumes

 3

-Check that you do not have excess material in the armpits and back (no unnecessary folds).
+Check that you don't have excess material in the armpits and back (no unnecessary folds).

 brown leather shoe